e271828e/Flight.jl/docs/notes/design/framework_spec.md

 staging fed from the recording, no devices or mappings present — reproduces the trajectory bit-identically.

-**Trace records match each batch's natural density.** An enumerated writer's positional batch is dense by nature — a complete writer's tuple has no `nothing`s, and even a sparse peer's is claim-narrow — so the trace retains it verbatim, zero-copy.
-A greedy writer's batch and the harness cell's are the opposite: a tuple as wide as the unclaimed surface carrying, typically, one edit — retained verbatim, its size would track surface width rather than information (at hundreds of unclaimed faces, render-rate dragging would inflate the trace past the two-orders-below-the-log budget that justifies trace-on-by-default, row 29).
-The drain therefore converts it on
-retention: scan the drained tuple, record (position ⇒ value) pairs for the non-`nothing` entries — an O(surface-width) scan and one small allocation, at most once per frame and only on frames such a writer was active in, inside the retention carve-out of [§7.5](#75-allocation-policy-a-scoped-invariant) that the log's per-boundary snapshot already occupies (the one qualified exception to retains-what-was-already- allocated, bought deliberately: trace size proportional to information at every world scale).
+**One record format: every batch is retained sparse.** At the drain, each drained cell is scanned and recorded as (position ⇒ value) pairs for its non-`nothing` entries, against the writer's face-name → position schema in the header (below) — an O(surface-width) scan and one small allocation per drained batch.
+The rule is uniform because the alternative is not statable any more: a claim's *width* is a fact about one binding, not about a class of writers — a greedy claim is enumerated and as wide as the root contract ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)) — so a density dichotomy could only be re-keyed on the claim source, which is precisely the distinction nothing downstream of attach is allowed to see.
+Uniformity is what the consumers get paid in: one record format at the trace's edge, no per-entry format flag, one decoder in the what-if register, in disk serialization and in human inspection, and one inverse conversion in replay — paid once, up front, off the loop ([§10.7](#107-replay-the-trace-re-drives-the-ordinary-loop)).
 The conversion site is the drain and not the staging shim because the drained tuple is the *coalesced* truth — a shim-side sparse log would need its own merge.

-Sparse records are also self-describing against the header's schemas, which serves the what-if register, disk serialization and human inspection; replay pays the inverse conversion once, up front ([§10.7](#107-replay-the-trace-re-drives-the-ordinary-loop)).
+**The costs are recorded rather than argued away.** On the wide writers the conversion is what keeps the trace honest: a tuple as wide as the unclaimed surface carrying one edit would otherwise make trace size track surface width rather than information (at hundreds of faces, render-rate dragging inflates the trace past the two-orders-below-the-log budget that justifies trace-on-by-default, row 29).
+On the dense component it costs **about 2×** — a position beside every value where the positional tuple carried the value alone — which changes no order of magnitude and leaves row 29's budget standing for every writer at once.
+The allocation is in-class with what [§7.5](#75-allocation-policy-a-scoped-invariant)'s retention carve-out already admits and smaller per boundary than the log's snapshot, the carve-out's standing occupant (the one qualified exception to retains-what-was-already-allocated).
+And the decision is **reversible as pure implementation**: the conversion is lossless in both directions, so verbatim retention could return as a per-entry storage optimization — under the same record semantics, the same header and the same replay path — if a marathon-session measurement ever asks for it.

 **The trace header captures the full initial state** `(x, m)` **plus the initial root-slot values** at `init!` — captured **after `apply!` and the slot